 Don't "Made ya Flinch" Joe Schilling

-What is your impression at first glance?
-Many people initially thought Schilling was out of line.
+What is your impression at first glance of Joe Schilling in the video?
+Many people initially thought the fighter was out of line.

 Here is Schilling's explanation, via his social network, with minor editing for clarity.